sjjlynch/FlickrClone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication, Add profiles, photos, galleries (~2 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to create profiles, galleries, and upload photos (using Filepicker).
+Also, will enable tagging on photos.
+Will continually push to Heroku to make sure everything works.
 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: Backbone Views (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
+Add routes, Backbone models and collections to fetch data.
 By the end of this phase, the existing Rails views will have been ported over to Backbone.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Searching for Images and Galleries (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to add a search route that finds photos and galleries based on titles and taggings.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Styling, jQuery, CSS (~ 2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+Adding CSS, and jQuery features to make it look similar to real Flickr, but more responsive.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.

-[Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] Activity history for posts (e.g. likes, reblogs, taggings)
-- [x] Custom urls for blogs
+- [x] 'Favorite' button
-- [x] 'Like' button and counter for `PostShow` view
+- [x] User follows
-- [x] Pagination of the `FeedShow`, `SearchShow`, and `BlogShow` views
+- [x] Geotagging
-- [ ] Post types with distinct views (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Support for multiple open sessions
-- [x] User avatars
+- [x] Add comments

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md